dlamli/dlamli/README.md

 - 🤔 I’m looking for help with Statistics
 - 👯 I’m looking to collaborate on ...
 -->

-Nice to meet you! my name is Danny Lam I'm Software Engineer with more than three years of experience working as a Web & Sofware Developer.
+Software Engineer with more than three years of experience working as a Web & Sofware Developer.
 My technology stack involves Javascript, HTML, CSS, SASS, Tailwind, React, Bootstrap, C#, MongoDB, MySQL, and SASS.
 Besides programming, I have an immense interest in 🎵music, and 🏃sports.

 - 📫 How to reach me: dannylamli2000@hotmail.com